 Hello IRENE Bersola-Nguyen Welcome to the Canvas Community.
 Thanks for posting your question, and thanks for including the screen shot as well.
 You actually need to go one screen deeper.
 On the right hand side of your screen, you have a button called "Import Course Content".
 This is where you do all of your course copying.
 Here are a few Guides for you that might help:

-How do I copy content from another Canvas course?
+How do I copy content from another Canvas course using the Course Import tool?

 How do I select specific content as part of a course import?